Health and Travel Alerts Learn More Left arrow

 Local lore has it that more brown bears than humans live in this remote spot.
 You’ll certainly stand a good chance of spotting one, especially in the salmon spawning month of July.

-Follow the forest trails along the Spasski River, where you could spot bears feeding from salmon streams, as well as black-tailed deer and majestic bald eagles.
+Follow the forest trails along the Spasski River, one of the best places to see bears in Alaska.
+Here, you could spot bears feeding from salmon streams, as well as black-tailed deer and majestic bald eagles.

 View from the ZipRider in Icy Strait Point